RoiShabi/cpu-perf-docs/mem-model.md

 In the folloing example, the intuitive result is, `PrintTriangleThread()` waits until `is_ready` is true, and then prints the triangle which is already filled.
 It reality, this may not be the result.
 The order of execution can alter in a way that `PrintTriangleThread()` prints the Triangle before checking the flag, or `GenerateObjectThread()` sets the flag before writing data to the `global_triangle`.
 As long as one of the alterations occur, the result would be invalid object printed to the screen.

 ### Sequential Consistency
 Sequential consistency means, code executes operations in the same order they appear in the code.
-This may sounds obvious, bur after learning about Relaxed ordering, we can understand why it is needed.
+This may sounds obvious, but after learning about Relaxed ordering, we can understand why it is needed.
 Imagine we have sequential consistent compiler, and very primitive CPU, the code from previuos section, would never drow an invalid triangle.
-Of course no modern processor / compiler is strict enough for assumptions like that to be acceptable, so programming languages provides us mechanisms to specify for some operations to be sequential consistent (we will explore them later).
+Of course no modern processor / compiler is strict enough for assumptions like that to be acceptable, so programming languages provides us mechanisms to specify for some operations to be sequential consistent (we will explore them on later chapters).

 ### Acquire Release Ordering
 Acquire Release model helps us achiving more determined code then Relaxed ordering, while still allowing the processor/compiler to have more freedom then Sequential Consistency.
 Acquire-Relaese appears in pairs, and they say that: